hana-dampf/hana-dampf.github.io/_posts/2019-07-01-foresthard.md

 ---
 layout: post
 title: A surprisingly roundabout path to a forest plot
-categories: [Visualisation, tidyverse, ggplot2, R]
+categories: [Visualisation, tidyverse, ggplot2, R, SSC Case Contest]
 ---

 In the course of deciding how to display data for our SSC Case Contest [poster](https://hana-dampf.github.io/SSC_Poster/), the forest plot was an obvious choice for an analysis focused on effect sizes and the error estimates of a multivariate regression model.
 While the forest plot is ubiquitous in metanalysis and other applications, creating an attractive graphic that allowed full aesthetic control of its elements was surprisingly complex.